nathanmarianovsky/manualmath.com/README.md

 ```
 at the root directory.
 If you see:
 ```
-The serve is now listening!
+The server is now listening!
 All html files in /client, CSS files in /styles/dev, and RequireJS have been minified!
 ```
 the server has officially been launched and is listening on the port you provided.